fbpx

 About Us

 Be entertained by the kaleidoscope of concerts, music, dance, plays and shows for all ages.
 The Events Centre, Caloundra is the Sunshine Coast’s premier performing arts and conference centre.
-Bring your event to life in our diverse conference spaces.
+The venue has two theatres and dining spaces for over 1,000 patrons.

 Venue Information